robertozmc/frog/README.md

 ##### This project was developed for *Modern programming languages* classes at Electronics, Telecommunications and Informatics faculty of Gdańsk University of Technology.
 This was my very first bigger programming project, Java in particular.

+The game was meant for children and adults who are working on breath control and correct training their speech organ and aswell for people with facial palsy.
+The game has received many positive reviews from professionals in the speech therapy field.

 ## Demo

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=iSNy487gvv0" target="_blank">